robertdebock/ansible-role-cis/README.md

       # 3.3.4 Ensure TIPC is disabled (Scored)
       # can't load modules in a container.
       cis_tipc_disabled: no

+      # 3.5 Ensure wireless interfaces are disabled (Scored)
+      # No NetworkManager in a container.
+      cis_wireless_interface_disabled: no
 ```

 The machine may need to be prepared using `molecule/resources/prepare.yml`: